 How to Turn on Macro Mode on the Ricoh GR III

-It’s easy to do.
+Macro mode on the GR III is easy to use.
+There are no lenses or adapters to attach or dials to rotate.
 You simply press the top of the rotary dial on the back of the camera.
 It has a flower icon on it.

 Once you turn it on, you’ll see a flower icon on the left-hand side of the back screen (if you’re using the on-screen display, obviously).2